User Manual

 Eraser

-To erase elements of your canvas, just tap on the element once in the toolbar to select it and then put your stylus over the undesired part.
+To erase elements of your canvas, just tap on the eraser in the toolbar and then put your stylus (or your finger) over the undesired part.

 Your stylus might have a shortcut for the “eraser”, try tapping twice on the side of your stylus.